mekiert/vitest-auto-mock/README.md

 const AuthComponentMock = vitestAutoMock(AuthComponent);
 ```

-## Instalation
+## Installation

 ```sh
 npm install -D vitest-auto-mock
 ```

 ## Requirements
-As it is an extension for Vitest, it is required to have `vitest` already installed.
+As this library is an extension for `vitest`, it is required to have `vitest` already installed.

 ## Configuration